Jacoboon/GameWatcher/GameWatcher-Platform/docs/design/04-Studio-Tools-Design.md

 ---

-*GameWatcher Studio transforms pack creation from a technical challenge into a guided, optimized workflow accessible to developers and community members alike.*
+*GameWatcher Author Studio transforms pack creation from a technical challenge into a guided, optimized workflow accessible to developers and community members alike.*